MicrosoftDocs/microsoft-365-docs/microsoft-365/security/autoir-dashboard-overview.md

 ## Choosing which columns to include

-Create a report that includes the information you want to see.
+By choosing the columns you want, you can create a report that includes just the information you want to see.
 Use the **Customize columns** list to select (or clear) columns that you'd like to show (or hide).
 The report updates to display information in the columns you selected.

 ![customize columns](images/air-customizecolumns.png)